TOAST-sandbox/podPeople/README.md

 This simple workflow to replaces the sequence of human read contaminants from individuals (patients) with the corresponding sequence in a published human reference genome.
 Motivation for this project came from a need to prepare technical benchmark datasets containing human contamination with:

 1. known quantities,
-1. more realistic distribution than simulated reads,
+2. more realistic distribution than simulated reads, and
-1. read sequences derived from published references
+3. read sequences derived from published references.

 ---